rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 ## Lab Setup:

+## Lab Setup:

 Ignore the note you will be able to create a tenant <br>
-Step 4: Type Microsoft Entra ID and Select
+Step 4: Type Microsoft Entra ID and Select <br>
 Step 9: If challenged with “Help us prove you’re not a bot” enter the Captia and hit submit. <br>

 ### Exercise 1:  Preparing Azure AD for AD DS integration

-Skipt lab setup as you have already completed <br>
+Skip lab setup as you have already completed <br>
 Task 1: Create a custom domain in Azure <br>
 Step 2: Use the credential provided in the lab <br>

-Task 2: Create a user with the Global Administrator role <br> Step 2: After selecting New Users, select Creat new user <br> After step 4: Copy the new users User Principle Name and Password into Notepad so you can use it in later steps.
+Task 2: Create a user with the Global Administrator role <br> Step 2: After selecting New Users, select Creat new user <br> After step 4: Copy the new users User Principle Name and Password into Notepad so you can use it in later steps <br>
 Step 5: Click Next: Properties - Scroll sown to setting and set usage location as United States <br>

 Task 3: Change the password for the user with the Global Administrator role  <br>
-Step 1: Open a New InPrivate window
+Step 1: Open a New InPrivate window<br>
-Step 3 and 4: Paste the logon name and passowrd you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
+Step 3 and 4: Paste the logon name and password you previously copied. <br> Step 5:  I pasted the password used by the labuser account found under the Resources tab <br>
 After Step 5: Close the New InPrivate window